1956 Sun Bowl

 The 1956 Sun Bowl featured the Wyoming Cowboys and the Texas Tech Red Raiders.
 This was the first Sun Bowl played on January 2 since 1950.

 Background

-Texas Tech were champions of the Border Conference while Wyoming finished fourth in the Skyline Conference.
+Texas Tech was the champions of the Border Conference while Wyoming finished fourth in the Skyline Conference.

 Game summary

 Larry Zowada threw a 53-yard touchdown pass to John Watts to break the scoreless tie for Wyoming.
 But Tech responded with a Ronnie Herr touchdown run to tie the game going into the fourth quarter.
 Tech scored in the fourth on Fewin's touchdown run.
 But that is when Wyoming took over, as Zowada threw another touchdown pass to tie the game up.
 After Tech received the ball on the kickoff, Don Schmidt fumbled the ball and it was recovered by Pete Kutches.
 Three plays later, Ova Stapleton scored on a touchdown run, and from that point on the game was sealed for the Cowboys.
 Jim Crawford rushed for 103 yards on 18 carries and was named MVP.